Deafblind Services in British Columbia

 CNIB Deafblind Community Services (DBCS) is at a critical juncture in British Columbia.
 Without sustainable funding, the life-saving services we provide to people who are Deafblind may cease.
 The time to act is now.
-By signing our letter-writing campaign, you can urge the Government of British Columbia to continue funding essential Deafblind services, ensuring that individuals who are Deafblind have access to the support they need to live safe, independent, and fulfilling lives.
+We are continuing to urge the Government of British Columbia to continue funding essential Deafblind services, ensuring that individuals who are Deafblind have access to the support they need to live safe, independent, and fulfilling lives.

 What's at Risk?